 We don’t just perform, we create.
-And not on paper, but on stage: right in front of the public — improvisation and full-of-risk embellishments, creativity, communication and virtuosity all make each one of our shows a unique spectacle
+Not on paper, but on stage: right in front of the audience — improvisation and risk-taking, creativity, communication and virtuosity all make each one of our shows a unique spectacle.

-Under the artistic direction of Vicente Parrilla, More Hispano offers unique projects, in keeping with an extremely unusual concept within the field of early music performance today: the fully improvised performance of all the pieces included in our programmes.
+Under the artistic direction of Vicente Parrilla, More Hispano offer unique projects based on a concept that is extremely unusual in the field of early music performance today: The entirely improvised performance of every piece in their programmes.

-Since 2005, we have focused exclusively on developing and recovering the lost art of improvisation within the early music repertoire — an essential tool that allows us to achieve fresh, surprising live performances loaded with a great communicative power.
-The incorporation of the art of improvisation adds a new dimension to live performance as a result of the direct communication it allows with the audience, and has always been warmly received by the public.
+Since 2005, we have focused exclusively on developing and recovering the lost art of improvisation within the early music repertoire — an essential tool that allows us to achieve fresh, surprising live performances loaded with great communicative power.
+Incorporating the art of improvisation adds a new dimension to live performance through direct communication with the public, and has always been warmly received by audiences.

-Our debut album was entirely dedicated to 17th century Spanish composer Bartolomé de Selma y Salaverde (Canzoni, Fantasie et Correnti), and it's a record that still remains a reference for Selma’s music today.
+Our debut album was entirely dedicated to the 17th-century Spanish composer Bartolomé de Selma y Salaverde (Canzoni, Fantasie et Correnti), and it's a record that remains a reference for Selma’s music today.

-In April 2009, we captured a recording session on tape from which our two most recent albums were produced: Yr a oydo (2010) (old Spanish for Going by ear) —a disc devoted to improvisation in Renaissance and early baroque music— and Glosas (2011) —a very personal project which brings together original and unpublished material in the form of new embellishments on Renaissance music.
+In April 2009, we recorded a session from which our two most recent albums emerged: Yr a oydo (2010) (old Spanish for Going by ear) —a disc dedicated to improvisation in Renaissance and early Baroque music— and Glosas (2011) —a very personal project that brings together original and unpublished material in the form of new embellishments on Renaissance repertoire.

 Visit the discography section.

-Founded in 1998, following the production of their debut album, More Hispano brought together a group of musicians of great renown today, many of which currently work as soloists on their own personal projects and careers, that have been playing together in different projects for more than 20 years.
+Founded in 1998 after the production of their debut album, More Hispano brought together a group of musicians of great renown today, many of whom are currently working as soloists on their own personal projects and careers, and who have been playing together in different projects for more than 20 years.

 “More” ≠ “+”

-A bit of etymology is needed to know more about the ensemble’s name: More Hispano takes its name from a Latin expression to be found in several collections of motets and Masses by some of the most important authors from Renaissance Spain such as Tomás Luis de Victoria or Francisco Guerrero.
+A little etymology to clarify the origin of the ensemble’s name: More Hispano takes its name from a Latin expression to be found in several collections of motets and masses by some of the most important authors of Renaissance Spain, such as Tomás Luis de Victoria or Francisco Guerrero.
 This expression usually indicated the use of typically Spanish melodies such as Pange Lingua or Vexilla Regis.

 “At its best, the group’s style came as close as anything I’ve heard to an early-music jam session, with caution thrown to the wind.”— The Irish Times, October 16, 2013